 Each Management Agreement provides that GSAM, in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
-With respect to Goldman Sachs Community Municipal Bond ETF, the Fund's Management Agreement was most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on June 11-12, 2024.
-With respect to the Goldman Sachs Dynamic California Municipal Income ETF, Goldman Sachs Dynamic New York Municipal Income ETF, Goldman Sachs Municipal Income ETF, and Goldman Sachs Ultra Short Municipal Income ETF, each Fund's initial Management Agreement was approved by the Trustees of the Trustees of the Trust, including a majority of the non-interested Trustees, on June 11-12, 2024.
-A discussion regarding the Board of Trustees' basis for approving the Management Agreement with respect to each Fund is available in the Fund's Form N-CSR dated August 31, 2024.
+Each Fund's Management Agreement was most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on February 11-12, 2025.
+The Management Agreement was approved by the initial sole shareholder of the Fund prior to the Fund's commencement of operations.
+A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for each Fund will be available in the Fund's Form N-CSR for the first fiscal period following its launch.